LakeYS/Blockland-CityRPG-Plus/README.md

 # Preferences
 - "Hunger affects scale" - Whether players will be resized to look thinner or fatter based on their hunger level. (*Default: Off*)

-# Support
-For bugs, feature requests, and feedback, message Lake#4898 on Discord or e-mail contact@lakeys.net.

 # Testing Criteria
 This is the criteria required for the add-on to be considered fully compatible with a given version of CityRPG: